Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

 Making your home more energy efficient will mean you use less electricity and/or gas to produce the same or higher level of comfort and convenience.
 This can significantly reduce the amount of money you spend on power and will also reduce your carbon footprint.

 Investing in energy saving and efficiency measures can also increase the resale value of your property.

 Insulation helps keep your house warm in winter and cool in summer.
 Start by installing or topping up floor, ceiling and underfloor insulation.
 Thick batts are usually most appropriate for the Tasmanian climate.
 Insulating your hot water cylinder and pipes, particularly if they are located outside, will also reduce heat loss and save you money.

 A great deal of heat can be lost through windows even whilst closed.
 Double-glazing traps heat between two layers of glass, helping to prevent heat loss while allowing the sun to warm the inside of the house.
 As double-glazing can be expensive, more economical options include installing a window film that mimics double-glazing, or pelmets and thick curtains that can be closed when the sun sets.

 Added together, all the small air leaks around your house could be the same as always leaving a door wide open.
 Apply weather stripping tape to the edges of doors and windows, seal along the joins between floors and skirting boards, and cover plaster vents in the walls of older houses.
 Use a draught-stopper or door snake to stop draughts under doors.

 Solar panels (also known as photovoltaics or PVs) and solar hot water systems can help reduce your household energy costs.
 Choose the right-sized system to suit your needs and make sure the panels face north to maximise the benefits.
-To learn more, visit our solar energy page or download the information in our Solar Energy Information Sheet (PDF).
+To learn more, visit the Clean Energy Council website for information about solar energy and battery storage.